rks101/rks101/README.md

 ### Hi there 👋
 All repositories with my profile and the content within are curated by me.
-I own the code I write and the pages I create.

 Please, do share and cite or reference these pages.
 Backlinks and content of those referenced repositories and pages are owned by the respective creators or maintainers.